Be the Change you want to see

 - simple yet trustworthy systems to measure the outcomes and impact of our work would help us a lot,

-- we all know the importance of impact measurement… but we are always so busy and jumping from one project to project, and without a consolidated effort we might never be able to focus on impact measurement!
+- we all know the importance of impact measurement… but we felt that in our busy project lives, without a consolidated effort, we would not be able to focus on impact measurement!

-- “Be the Change you want to see” Training Course (20-26.04.2022, Poznań, Poland) on how to measure the impact of our activities, with the emphasis on workcamps.
+- “Be the Change you want to see” Training Course (20-26.04.2022, Poznań, Poland) on how to measure the impact of our activities, with an emphasis on workcamps.

-- Thematic webinars (4-5.2022) on impact measurement essentials, including its practical side in a voluntary organisation, its benefits and challenges.
+- Thematic webinars (4-5.2022) on impact measurement essentials, including its practical side in a voluntary organisation, its benefits and challenges: “ImpCat Assessment: the Cat is not a typo!” with Francesco Volpini on 8.04.2022 and “Impact Measurement in Practice: behind the scenes” with Ingrid Danckaerts on 11.05.2022.

 - Practice phase (5-8.2022) – organising and running impact measurement of at least one activity (e.g. a workcamp) in each country.

-- Practical Guide to Impact Measurement in International Mobility Activities (10-11.2022) – publishing an electronic publication that will give practical and easy-to-comprehend advice on how to measure and communicate the impact of workcamps and other non-formal education activities.
+- Practical Guide to Impact Measurement in International Mobility Activities (3.2023) – publishing an electronic publication that gives practical and easy-to-comprehend advice on how to measure and communicate the impact of workcamps and other non-formal education activities.

 Practical Guide on Impact Measurement

-Within the project, we are working on an electronic publication that will give practical and easy-to-comprehend advice on how to measure and communicate the results and impact of workcamps and other mobility activities.
+Within the project, we developed an electronic guide called “(Im)Prove it!” that gives practical and easy-to-comprehend advice on how to measure and communicate the results and impact of workcamps and other mobility activities.

-- around 40 trained leaders, coordinators, and youth workers, with knowledge and skills allowing to organise high-quality volunteering activities;
+- almost 60 trained leaders, coordinators, and youth workers, with knowledge and skills allowing them to organise high-quality volunteering activities;

-- increased capacity of our 9 organisations in the topic of measuring and communicating impact,
+- increased capacity of our 9 partner organisations in the topic of measuring and communicating impact,

 - ability to identify and invest in ways of organising international mobility activities (workcamps, exchanges…) that bring the best results and lasting change to the participants,